 continuing service and sector development – by participation in a sector forum, such as Newtown Neighbourhood Centre’s Boarding House Roundtable and Operators’ Forums.

 In this way, the accreditation process would connect proprietors and local councils with knowledge and guidance from other authorities and sources of expertise.
-Some aspects would be funded by proprietors (e.g. fee-for-service mental health first aid courses), while others would require resources from the state government (i.e. for FAC’s own development of a protocol for persons with additional needs, or for increased access by proprietors to activities like those of NNC).
+Some aspects would be funded by proprietors (e.g. fee-for-service mental health first aid courses), while others would require resources from the state government (i.e. for FACs own development of a protocol for persons with additional needs, or for increased access by proprietors to activities like those of NNC).
 State government resources might also include an advice service and knowledge depository within the state government that can be accessed by local councils for information and guidance on questions of development consent, building and fire safety relating to boarding houses and other forms of shared accommodation.
 The key is that local councils would not be expected to individually hold all the relevant knowledge themselves, and could be satisfied as to proprietors’ compliance on the basis of their access to quality resources elsewhere.

 Occupancy agreements and principles